 The Buttery offers a wide variety of healthy and convenient food, snacks and beverages, along with a few of our community’s favourite offerings:

-The Buttery may be closed on occasion for College events and other meetings throughout the academic year and is closed during the summer (May to August).
+The Buttery may be closed on occasion for College purposes/use.

 If you are looking for Trinity College’s catering services for your meeting or event, please click here.